witehound/reddit-clone/build.md

  - [x] completed funnctionality to create a new community and handle error
  - [x] completed the community header component
  - [x] completed page component layout
+ - [x] completed functunalities to join and leave a community in the useCommunites custim hook